zikai1/CVPR24_PointSetReg/README.md

 ## Citation
-If you find our work useful, please cite our paper:
+Please consider citing our work if you find it useful:

 ```bibtex
 @inproceedings{zhao2024clustereg,